shrunbr/shrunbr/README.md

 ### Hi there 👋, my name is Dakota
-#### I am a network engineer by day, aspiring developer by night
+#### I am a network engineering manager by day, aspiring developer by night
 All of my stuff is made for fun and is all a learning experience.
 My code is messy but it works.

-Skills: Python, Some JS and Network Automation
+Skills: Python, Network Automation and Some JS

 - 🔭 I’m currently working on a bunch of different stuff, check out my repos
 - 🌱 I’m currently learning different technologies in my homelab